-- Globally, there have been more than 20.1 million confirmed cases and over 738,000 associated deaths, according to Johns Hopkins.
+- Globally, there have been more than 63 million confirmed cases and more than 1.4 million associated deaths, according to Johns Hopkins University.

-- The United States currently has the highest reported number of confirmed cases with more than 5.1 million.
+- The United States has reported 13.4 million confirmed cases.
 However, due to a lack of testing, the number of actual cases may be far higher.

-- More than 164,000 people in the United States have died from the disease and over 45,000 are currently hospitalized.
+- More than 267,000 people in the United States have died from the disease.

 Healthline will update this page every weekday.
 For more information about the virus, go here.